expo/expo/docs/pages/versions/unversioned/guides/using-vapid.md

 ### Option 2: Uploading your own VAPID keys

-You can also choose to upload your own VAPID key pair to Expo server by using the following command:
+You can also choose to upload your own VAPID key pair to Expo's server by using the following command:

 Note that both keys should be URL-safe and base64-encoded.